 - If your lv2 data is kept in the mod-lv2-data repository: Place a symlink (yourPluginName.lv2) in this folder, linking to the lv2 data of your plugin (…/…/…/lv2-data/plugins-fixed/yourPluginName.lv2/)

 We highly recommend you to check out the plugins currently in the mod-plugin-builder and mod-lv2-data github repositories, to see an example of MOD-ready plugins.

-A great example is bolliedelay by the awesome @Bollie.
+A great example of a plugin where the lv2-data is kept in the mod-lv2-data repository is bolliedelay by the awesome @Bollie.

 See his mod-plugin-builder files and mod-lv2-data files.

 Take a look at the Guitarix plugins by @brummer for examples of plugins that don’t have the lv2-data in the mod-lv2-data repository.
 See his mod-plugin-builder files for the GxSuperFuzz plugin.